On exact truncation of backward waves in elastrodynamics: Conclusions and Discussions

 \section{Conclusions and Discussions}

-We derived two-dimensional elastrodynamic Green's tensor in anisotropic media by the method of Fourier transform and Sommerfeld's integral path, and presented a rigorous theory to completely classify the propagation behavior of Green's tensor for any tensor $C$ satisfying $(C_0)$.
-Based on Green's tensor, we introduced a new SURC (\ref{eq:rc}) to characterize elastic scattered waves due to bounded scatterers at infinity.
-Based on (\ref{eq:rc}), the simple TBC (\ref{eq:tbc}) in terms of single- and double-layer potentials were used to analytically truncate the scattered waves, whether backward waves exist or not.
+We derived two-dimensional elastrodynamic Green's tensor in anisotropic media by the method of Fourier transform and the use of SIP, and presented a rigorous theory to completely classify the propagation behavior of Green's tensor for any tensor $C$ satisfying $(C_0)$.
+Based on Green's tensor, we introduced a new SURC (\ref{eq:rc}) to characterize elastic scattered waves at infinity due to bounded scatterers.
+Based on (\ref{eq:rc}), the simple TBC (\ref{eq:tbc}) in terms of single- and double-layer integral operators were used to analytically truncate the scattered waves, whether backward waves exist or not.
 A number of numerical experiments have validated the correctness of the TBC.
 Nevertheless, many significant problems arise and deserve to be studied.
 We list a few but certainly incomplete problems below.

 Firstly, an essential problem is: how to rigorously justify the correctness of the new SURC (\ref{eq:rc})?
 We believe that this can be solved by directly proving the well-posedness of the scattering problem in $H^1_{\rm loc}(\mathbb{R}^2\backslash\overline{D})$ under (\ref{eq:rc}).